Summary

 Role in Trump–Russia investigation

-On April 6, 2017, Nunes temporarily stepped aside from leading the Russia investigation while the Office of Congressional Ethics investigated whether he had “made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct”[104] in his March press conference.[33]
-He called the charges “entirely false and politically motivated”.[97]
-On April 12, 2017, sources from both the Republican and the Democratic parties said the original documents Nunes cited did not support Trump’s claims that the Obama administration acted illegally or unusually.[105]
+On April 6, 2017, Nunes temporarily stepped aside from leading the Russia investigation while the House Ethics Committee investigated whether he had “made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct”[106] in his March press conference.[37]
+He called the charges “entirely false and politically motivated”.[102]
+On December 8, 2017, the Ethic Committee cleared Nunes of the allegations.[107][108]
+In May 2017, Nunes issued three subpoenas seeking documents about former Obama administration officials who requested the unmasking of Trump aides, which led to renewed accusations of colluding with the White House to undercut the Russia probe.[109]
+According to Politico, in July 2017 an aide to Nunes sent a pair of Republican staffers to London to contact Christopher Steele, though a congressional source said the aides were trying to contact Steele’s lawyer, not Steele himself.[110][111]

-In August 2018, Nunes traveled to London in an attempt to meet with the heads of MI5, MI6, and GCHQ for information about Steele, but was rebuffed by the three agencies.[115][116]
+In January 2018, The Atlantic cited three anonymous congressional sources describing that the Ethics Committee was never able to obtain the classified information it was investigating regarding Nunes’s case.[121]
+According to anonymous sources, in August 2018, Nunes traveled to London in an attempt to meet with the heads of MI5, MI6, and GCHQ for information about Steele, but they declined meeting with him.[122][123]

 Role in Trump impeachment inquiry